aws/aws-sdk-pandas/CONTRIBUTING.md

 * Install CDK dependencies:

-``pip install -r requirements.txt``
+``poetry install``

-* [OPTIONAL] Set AWS_DEFAULT_REGION to define the region the Full Test envrioment will deploy into.
+* [OPTIONAL] Set AWS_DEFAULT_REGION to define the region the Full Test environment will deploy into.
 You may want to choose a region which you don't currently use:

 ``export AWS_DEFAULT_REGION=ap-northeast-1``